FEAR OF HEIGHTS

 we settled on trench.

-We were over run.
+We were overrun.

 I stifled a yawn